Harriet Tubman Socks

 -

-Our vivid green crewsocks feature vibrant purple accents, that highlight their unique and eye-catching design.
+Our vivid green crew socks feature vibrant purple accents that highlight their unique and eye-catching design.
 Showcasing an image of the iconic Harriet Tubman, a former slave who became a prominent abolitionist and conductor on the Underground Railroad, the socks serve as a daily reminder of an extraordinary life and the ongoing struggle for racial equality.
-Tubman's determined expression and resolute stance serve as a powerful symbol of resilience and freedom.
+Tubman's determined expression and resolute stance represent a powerful symbol of resilience and freedom.

 With National Archives branding on the foot emphasizing a connection to history and preserving the legacy of Harriet Tubman, they are a wonderful way to pay tribute to an American hero and to keep her story alive for generations to come.
 Made from high-quality materials, the wearer is ensured both comfort and durability, making them perfect for wearing during long days or as a stylish addition to your sock drawer.